 Buying a home that has you maxed out and has your house poor isn’t fun.
 You still want to be able to enjoy what life has to offer.

 Buying a home that requires a little tender loving care is ok however make sure you have the time and resources to complete the task.
 You do not want to be overwhelmed.

 6. Know the area you wish to purchase in

-Writing an offer on the perfect house brings a whole bunch of work really quick.
-Working with a professional mortgage broker who has you prepared with all your documents up front before you start viewing homes will be a lot less stressful.
+Writing an offer on the perfect house brings a whole bunch of work really quickly.
+Working with a professional mortgage broker who has you prepared with all your documents upfront before you start viewing homes will be a lot less stressful.
 There come financing conditions, a home inspection, and lawyer’s appointments.

 8. Mortgage Insurance

 Often most homebuyers decline to accept coverage for life and disability, however, what would happen to your family should you pass?
 Could they afford to make the payments on one income?
 How long could they survive doing this?
 What would happen if you were hurt at work?
 Everyone always thinks it’ll never happen to me but what if?
 Are you prepared?